miyanaga/tiny-vbox-backup/README.md

 ## Memorandum

+* -v is verbose and -r is dryrun.
 * This script export all VMs as OVF to temporary dir.
 * Then move them to backup destination dir.
 * The script saves state and restarts running VMs arround exporting.